USPS processed 150,000 ballots after Election Day, jeopardizing thousands of votes

 The number of mailed ballots the Postal Service did not deliver by Election Day is expected to grow as more data is released in the coming days.
 Some election experts worry such delays could run up against even more generous ballot acceptance windows that some states have granted.

 In several swing states, late ballots will still be counted as long as they were postmarked by Election Day and received by Friday, according to state law.
-They include Nevada, where 4,518 ballots arrived after Election Day, as well as North Carolina (2,958) and Pennsylvania, (3,439).
+They include Nevada, where 4,518 ballots arrived after Election Day, as well as North Carolina (2,958) and Pennsylvania (3,439).
 But in other states — such as Arizona, where 864 ballots were delayed, and Georgia, where 853 were delayed — votes that did not reach election officials by Nov.
-3 will be disqualified
+3 will be disqualified.

 Because the counts are not done in those states, it is unclear whether undelivered ballots would have made a difference in deciding the presidential election.
 But the delivery failures highlight the risks in relying on the mail service to deliver ballots close to Election Day.

 The Postal Service had warned voters not to mail ballots within one week of the election.
 The Biden campaign changed its messaging to encourage voters to use drop boxes or vote in person and avoid mailing their ballots within 10 days of the election.
-The Trump campaign’s messaging on the topic was mixed: the president baselessly claimed mail-in voting was susceptible to fraud, though he and first lady Melania Trump voted by mail themselves in Florida and the campaign later courted supporters to vote-by-mail after seeing growing Democratic advantages.
+The Trump campaign’s messaging on the topic was mixed: The president baselessly claimed mail-in voting was susceptible to fraud, though he and first lady Melania Trump voted by mail themselves in Florida and the campaign later courted supporters to vote by mail after seeing growing Democratic advantages.

 Under Postmaster General Louis DeJoy, a major Trump financier who took over the agency in June, first-class mail delivery rates have steadily declined, especially in urban areas that are bastions of Democratic voters.
 DeJoy said in public statements that facilitating an election in which a record 198 million Americans were eligible to vote by mail was his “sacred duty” and that the agency was up to the task.
 But the Postal Service’s summer struggles bled into election season almost immediately as Americans began voting in October.